teedjay/playground-jee7/README.md

 Clone and fork this as a starting point when testing JEE7 features with JSE8.

 ### AppServer
-Runs great on any JEE7 server, tested using WildFly 8.2 final.
+Should deloy and run on any JEE7 server (tested using WildFly 8.2 Final).

 ### Compiling
 The build uses Maven and has "clean install" as default target.